 The physical and mental stresses of the day can affect your heart rate variability score.
 To best track your HRV, we suggest measuring it around the same time every morning after waking up.
 You can take a measurement every morning if you wish.
 However, a few times a week should be enough for a pattern to emerge.
 Behavioral sleep specialist, Dr. Alicia Roth, recommends using commercially available devices or with the assistance of your doctor or cardiologist.

 Heart rate variability was first measured using short-term EKG tests.
 However, there are more than 20 ways to calculate HRV by mathematically manipulating R-R intervals, including:

 - The SDNN index, with standard deviations of the normal mean R-R interval from 5-minute intervals in a 24 hours.
 The American Heart Association has criticized SDNN values as potentially unreliable because of the way data collection depends on the recording period.

 - The pNN50 index is the number of times in an hour that consecutive R-R intervals differ by more than 50 milliseconds, as measured over 24 hours.

 - The rMSSD index is the root-mean square of the difference of successive R-R intervals.

 - The MAX-MIN method or the peak-valley quantification of HRV.
-This is calculated with the difference between the shortest R-R interval during the (when you inhale) and the longest R-R interval during the expiration phase (when you exhale).
+This is calculated with the difference between the shortest R-R interval during the inspiration breathing phase Verified Source Medline Plus Online resource offered by the National Library of Medicine and part of the National Institutes of Health.
+View source (when you inhale) and the longest R-R interval during the expiration phase (when you exhale).

 These are time domain measures that essentially examine how heartbeats change over time.
 However, there are also frequency-domain measurements that use spectral analysis of an EKG test to determine an HRV score.